When it comes to maintaining weight and energy expenditure, the thyroid and leptin are the perfect pair.

 HPA-T Axis, Leptin, and Quality of Life

-Proper function of the HPA-T Axis and the leptin pathway is one key to maintaining a healthy weight and quality of life.
+Proper function of the thyroid and leptin pathway is one key to maintaining a healthy weight and quality of life.
 Whether for promoting a healthy weight or reversing leptin resistance, monitoring the HPA-T Axis and incorporating lifestyle changes can help the body achieve optimal function.

 Clinical Support Specialist at Sanesco International, Inc.